 The bill would require the department to maintain these pay data reports for at least 10 years.
 However, it would be unlawful for any DFEH officer or employee to publicize any "individually identifiable information" obtained through these reports prior to the initiation of any Equal Pay Act or FEHA claim.
-"Individually identifiable information" would be defined as "data submitted pursuant to this section that is associated with a specific person or business."

-Similarly, individually identifiable information submitted to the DFEH through these reports would be considered confidential information and not subject to the California Public Records Act.
-However, the DFEH would be able to develop and publish annually aggregate reports based on the information provided so long as these aggregate reports are reasonably calculated to prevent the association of any data with any individual business or person.
+It would also contain a legislative declaration that information obtained through these reports would be considered confidential information and not subject to the California Public Records Act, but would permit the DFEH to develop and publicize aggregate reports via the information provided.

 A very similar bill (SB 1284) passed the Senate but stalled in the Assembly in 2018.
 At the federal level, a district court recently held the Trump Administration failed to meet the legal requirements to stay the Obama Administration's reporting rules regarding EEO-1 pay data, and appeals are ongoing.
 Foreseeably, if the Obama Administration's pay data reporting rules are upheld, that may assist with passage of SB 171 to the extent complying with its state-level reporting requirements would arguably involve simply submitting the EEO-1 to the DFEH and the EEOC at the same time.
-In any event, the bill's author suggests SB 171 is intended to ensure covered California employers provide this information to the DFEH regardless of what transpires at the federal level.

-Status: Passed the Senate, and has passed the Assembly Labor and Employment and Judiciary Committees on a party-line vote and is pending in the Assembly Appropriations Committee.
+Status: Passed the Senate and is pending in the Assembly.